Chapter I. The laws of action.

 Primitive communism inevitably leads to the tragedy of commons, overpopulation and war.
 Gradually those groups start to dominate which have started to secede from communism by privatizing relationships and children thereby creating marriages and private families.
 These then develop into clan based tribes which have an incentive to gradually increase the privatization of land and animals thus creating agriculture and pastoralism.
 The first parasitic stage ends and the first civilizational stage starts with the development of barter.
 Liberty and contractual society is born.

-The second parasitic stage starts after the barter and money economy has increased productivity and created a free and prosperous tribal society.
+The second parasitic stage starts after the barter economy has increased productivity and created a free and prosperous tribal society.
 Now statist parasitism becomes a realistic possibility.
 Greed and envy easily lead to civil wars as well as conquests especially from the North.
 The winner of the civil war or the conqueror can now create a military state and efficiently tax the people.
-With his tax income he can create a large standing army.
-It is the combination of wars, money monopoly and taxation that lead to the birth of classical states.
-These parasitically draw great income from the barter-money economy thus creating the classical empires of Egypt, Babylon and Rome.
+With his tax income he can create a standing army.
+It is the combination of wars and taxation that lead to the birth of states.
+These parasitically draw great income from the barter-money economy thus creating the first states such as Sparta.

-Politically this second parasitic stage usually starts with the rule of a conquering aristocracy and gradually develops into monarchy and finally its most aggressive form, despotism when the money has been debased and price controls have destroyed the economy.
-This second parasitic stage ends with the disintegration of the empire, anarchic political competition and the rebirth of freedom.
+Gradually the rule of a conquerors develop into a stable aristocracy which gives birth to economic competition and a money economy.
+Freedom is about to break out.
+However, the money economy enable the state to gradually become more powerful.
+This starts the third parasitic cycle.
+Aristocracy turns into monarchy and finally its most aggressive form, despotism when the money has been debased and price controls have destroyed the economy.
+This third parasitic stage ends with the disintegration of the empire, anarchic political competition and the rebirth of freedom.
 Especially frontier freedom shows how freedom works in practice and leads to the ideological freedom movements.
 Now there is a real possibility to kill the state.
 After the fall of Rome the political system became highly decentralized, the economy started to gradually boom and general living standards rose to new heights in the High Middle Ages.

 PICTURE OF CYCLE: Free family –> communist band –> free tribes –> interventionist state –> free nations –> FRB –> Free humanity